Study Korea:

 “I was nervous before arriving, but the dorms were great, the support team was super helpful, and Korea quickly started to feel like a second home.”

-FAQs on Dankook University Program
+FAQs on Dankook University

 How do I apply to Dankook University through Stanley Abroad?